 4 Finance Acronyms Explained

 Finance acronyms are like a bad cold in the winter.
-You don't understand where it came from, you are unsure of how to process it, and you really hope it would just go away.
+You don't understand where it came from, you are unsure of how to process it, and you hope it would just go away.
 We feel the same.
-Finance professionals use acronyms like a special code that make you feel inferior.
+Finance professionals use acronyms like a unique code that make you feel inferior.
 You can get the wrong impression that handling money is only for the most highly educated individual.

-401k is a retirement plan that established by your employer.
+401k is a retirement plan established by your employer.
 401k, the name, comes from the section of the IRS that permits this law.
 Creative!
 A 401k plan allows you to make contributions to a retirement plan that is tax-deferred.

 IRA is an Individual Retirement Account.
 There are several different types of IRA's.
 In an IRA, you can invest in a range of different financial tools (stocks, bonds, mutual funds, ETF's).
 Traditional and Roth IRA's are established by individual taxpayers where SEP and SIMPLE are established by small business owners and self-employed individuals.
 IRA's have investment and income limitations.
 SEP and SIMPLE.
 IRA's have investment and income limitations.

 What acronyms do you have difficulty understanding?